Salt & Wind Travel

 If champurrado is a warm chocolate drink, the pre-Hispanic drink tejate is its chilled counterpart.
 Tejate is also made with corn and cacao.
 Still, it also calls for rosita de cacao, a rare flower (and despite the name being unrelated to cacao) found in the small town of San Andres Huayapam in Oaxaca.

-Tejate was likely used by indigenous Aztec, Zapotec, and Mixtec cultures in religious ceremonies.
-At the same time, today, frothy tejate is traditionally prepared by women in Oaxacan markets, including San Andres Huayapam, where the drink originated.
+Tejate was likely used in religious ceremonies by the Indigenous Aztec, Zapotec, and Mixtec cultures.
+Today, frothy tejate is traditionally prepared by women in Oaxacan markets, including San Andres Huayapam, where the drink originated.

 Pineapple Tepache